darkxdd/realtime-emogenage/README.md

 # Face Age Gender Flask Code

-This project is a Flask application for detecting face, age, and gender from images.
+This project is a Flask application for detecting face, age, and gender from the webcam.

 ## Setup and Installation